- 1/3 cup raisins

 - 2 tablespoons canola oil

-- In a microwave-save bowl, combine the raisins, water and almond extract.
-Microwave, uncovered, on high for 1-1/2 minutes, let stand for 5 minutes.
+- Preheat oven to 350°.
+Place raisins, water and extract in a large microwave-save bowl; microwave, uncovered, on high for 1-1/2 minutes.
+Let stand 5 minutes.
 Drain.
-Add the apples, 1/3 cup sugar, flour and cinnamon; toss to coat.
-Set aside.
+Add apples, 1/3 cup sugar, flour and cinnamon; toss to combine.

 - In a small bowl, mix melted butter and oil; remove 2 teaspoons mixture for brushing top.
 Place one sheet of phyllo dough on a work surface; brush lightly with some of the butter mixture.
 (Keep remaining remaining phyllo covered with plastic wrap and a damp towel to prevent it from drying out.)
 Layer with seven additional phyllo sheets, brushing each layer with some of the butter mixture.
 Spread apple mixture over phyllo to within 2 in. of one long side.